 Graduate studies in geology completed he knows the Indonesian tropical forest and its wild fauna, free and fair in its natural environment.
 His passion for wildlife will take him to discover the great North American spaces with endless forests, mountains, lakes, rivers and swamps that are home for some animals difficult to find in the European continent.

 He considers photography as a document and a hymn to the beauty, where the subject is the nature, living and wild.
-Actually he is Santa Viola Photography Club vice President and Photography Course Tutor.
+Actually, he is Santa Viola Photography Club President and Photography Course Tutor.

-- 3rd Place "IPA 2019" (International Photography Awards) Categories: Editorial / Press , Enviromental
+- 3rd Place at "IPA 2019" (International Photography Awards) Categories: Editorial/Press, Enviromental

-- 1st Place Overall "National Geographic Italia Photo Contest 2019"
+- 1st Place Overall at "National Geographic Italia Photo Contest 2019"